Limbs of the horse: Hoof

 The hoof of the horse contains over a dozen different structures, including bones, cartilage, tendons and tissues.
 The coffin or pedal bone is the major hoof bone, supporting the majority of the weight.
-Under the coffin bone is the navicular bone, itself cushioned by the navicular bursa, a fluid-filled sac.
+Behind the coffin bone is the navicular bone, itself cushioned by the navicular bursa, a fluid-filled sac.

-The digital cushion is a blood vessel-filled structure located in the middle of the hoof, which assists with blood flow throughout the leg.
-At the top of the hoof wall is the corium, tissue which continually produces the horn of the outer hoof shell, which is in turn protected by the periople, a thin outer layer which prevents the interior structures from drying out.
-The wall is connected to the coffin bone by sensitive laminae, a flexible layer which helps to suspend and protect the coffin bone.
+The digital cushion is a blood vessel-filled structure located in the rear of the hoof, which assists with blood flow throughout the leg.
+At the top of the hoof wall is the corium, tissue which continually produces the horn of the outer hoof wall, which is in turn protected by the periople, a thin outer layer which prevents the interior structures from drying out.
+The wall is connected to the coffin bone by laminar attachments, a flexible layer which helps to suspend and protect the coffin bone.

 The main tendon in the hoof is the deep digital flexor tendon, which connects to the bottom of the coffin bone.
 The impact zone on the bottom of the hoof includes the sole, which has an outer, insensitive layer and a sensitive inner layer, and the frog, which lies between the heels and assists in shock absorption and blood flow.

 The final structures are the lateral cartilages, connected to the upper coffin bone, which act as the flexible heels, allowing hoof expansion.
 These structures allow the hoof to perform many functions.
 It acts as a support and traction point, shock absorber and system for pumping blood back through the lower limb.

-Remnants of the "lost" digits of the horse can be found on the hoof.
+Remnants of the "lost" digits of the horse are theorized to be found on the hoof.